-Pursuant to article 2503 ICC, a merger cannot be completed until 60 days after the filing of the resolution resolving the merger with the companies' register.
+M&A transactions may be delayed or stopped if the shareholders' meeting resolutions approving the transaction are challenged for breach of the law or the by-laws (also on procedural basis) and, in such a context, temporarily suspended (see question 9).
+In addition, pursuant to article 2503 ICC, a merger cannot be completed until 60 days after the filing of the resolution resolving the merger with the companies' register.

-In this time frame, creditors and bondholders of either company have the right to object to the merger pursuant to articles 2503 and 2503bis ICC should they consider that the operation may prejudice the company's compliance with outstanding obligations.
+In this time frame, creditors and bondholders of either company have the right to object to the merger pursuant to articles 2503 and 2503-bis ICC should they consider that the operation may prejudice the company's compliance with outstanding obligations.
 Upon request of the company, the competent court may issue a temporary decision authorising the transaction, if it considers prima facie that the claim is ungrounded or that the company has provided sufficient guarantees.

-- Alternatively and in any case, the 60-day term does not apply if: - all the creditors and bondholders have previously consented; the company fulfile its obligations towards the graditors obligation - the company fulfils its obligations towards the creditors objecting to the merger; - the company deposits the claimed amounts in a dedicated bank account; or - a single firm of auditors is in charge of drafting both companies' report regarding the share exchange ratio, pursuant to article 2501-sexies ICC, and it certifies under its own responsibility that the transaction will not damage the position of creditors and bondholders.
+Alternatively and in any case, the 60-day term does not apply if:

+- · all the creditors and bondholders have previously consented; - the company fulfils its obligations towards the creditors objecting to the merger; - the company deposits the claimed amounts in a dedicated bank account; or - a single firm of auditors is in charge of drafting both companies' report regarding the share exchange ratio, pursuant to article 2501-sexies ICC, and it certifies under its own responsibility that the transaction will not damage the position of creditors and bondholders.